bharatsdev/microservices/README.md

 ### Tech Stack
 - Java 8
-- Sprint Boot
+- Spring Boot
 - Maven
-- H2 (With the dev profile you can use H2, but with the Prod Profile you need to use MySQL)
+- H2 (With the Dev profile you can use H2, but with the Prod Profile you need to use MySQL)
 - tomcat
 - Docker, Docker-compose